Andr3y-/EyePatchPlayer/README.md

 - [ ] Move elapsed time on Remote Control to UpdateProgress Method, perhaps, implement it in a separate class for code clarity
 - [ ] Play Selection / Search Results
 - [ ] Equalizer
-- [ ] Player Widget visible across all screens of the application
-- [ ] Removing remote controls from playerViewController
 - [ ] Displaying download progress
 - [ ] Last.fm scrobbling
 - [ ] Settings Page with